cgarbin/cgarbin.github.io/_posts/2021-04-26-machine-learning-interpretability-feature-attribution.md

 ![Example of user interaction](/images/2021-04-26/user-interaction-example.png)

 Showing all information at once to the users may also induce them to make more mistakes.
-For example, when showing the feature attributions overlaid to a medical image, [this paper](https://www.aaojournal.org/article/S0161-6420(18)31575-6/fulltext) found out that it increased overdiagnose of a medical condition.
+For example, when showing the feature attributions overlaid to a medical image, [this paper](https://www.aaojournal.org/article/S0161-6420(18)31575-6/fulltext) found out that it increased overdiagnosing of a medical condition.
 It points to the fact that just because we can explain something, we shouldn’t necessarily put that explanation in front of users without considering how it will change their behavior.

 ## Well-known feature attribution methods